-Cinnamon essential oil is also used to help treat muscle spasms, vomiting, diarrhea, the common cold, loss of appetite, and erectile dysfunction.
-Cinnamon essential oil is used in perfumes, soaps, cosmetics, toothpaste, after shave lotions, skin tonics, and many other herbal products.
+Cinnamon essential oil is used to help treat muscle spasms, vomiting, diarrhea, the common cold, loss of appetite, and erectile dysfunction.
+Cinnamon essential oil is also used in perfumes, soaps, cosmetics, toothpaste, after shave lotions, skin tonics, and many other herbal products.

 Usually purchased in powdered form for culinary uses, cinnamon has been used since ancient times -- the Bible tells that the Queen of Sheba gave it to King Solomon as a gift.
 In medieval times doctors used cinnamon to treat conditions such as coughing, arthritis and sore throats.